clooney/sf-international-tracking-api/sf-international-tracking-api-net.md

 - Give a name to your API key, and click "Save" .

-Then, start to track your Australia Post shipments.
+Then, start to track your SF International shipments.

 Usage
 ----------